mrshll1001/ocds-sample-frameworks-data/README.md

 ```
 Remember to include the `buyer` and `suppliers` in this section, added by the extensions used:
 > **Buyer and Supplier In Contracts**
 > The contract section has the following information stored in `buyer` and `suppliers`.
+The ids used for each supplier will need to match between publisher systems -- following good practices around [organisation identifiers](http://standard.open-contracting.org/latest/en/schema/identifiers/#organization-ids) is recommended to assist in this.
 ```json
 {
   "buyer": {